 For efficient and continuous operation of the boiler, it is advisable to arrange maintenance and cleaning by an Authorised Service Centre Engineer, at least once a year.
 During the service, the most important components of the boiler will be inspected and cleaned.
 This service can be part of a maintenance contract.
 In particular, you are advised to have the following checks carried out:

-- · condensing heat exchanger;
+- · condensing heat exchanger

-- · burner:
+- burner;

-- · exhaust fume duct and flue:
+- exhaust fume duct and flue;

-- pressurisation of the expansion tank;

-- · filling up of the central heating circuit;

-- bleeding of air from the central heating system:
+- bleeding of air from the central heating system;

 - general check of the appliance's operation.

-Please refer to the servicing information on section "MAINTENANCE" on page 68.
+Please refer to the servicing information on section "MAINTENANCE" on page 73.